 It's time to reject that mentality and the diet culture that surrounds us and finally enjoy food.

-Novant Health registered dietitian Jennifer Anderson Logan sits down to discuss how diets set people up for failure and why intuitive eating is the "anti-diet" that works.
+Novant Health registered dietitian Jennifer Anderson sits down to discuss how diets set people up for failure and why intuitive eating is the "anti-diet" that works.
 Listen to learn why you should try intuitive eating and how it's helping to lower body mass index (BMI) and improve self-esteem.